k0001/network-simple/README.md

 # network-simple

 Haskell library abstracring over simple network sockets usage patterns.
 Currently, only TCP sockets are supported.
+Support for UDP and Unix sockets is planned for future versions.

 Check the source or rendered Haddocks for extensive documentation.